 The challenges we face in this industry never change.
 Here are five that come to mind.

 4. Training and Education

-Every single one of these is greatly improved with planning and desire, and that’s my final point.
+Every single one of these can be greatly improved with planning and desire with an experienced landscape designer, and that’s my final point.

 When a company truly enjoys enhancing outdoor environments it finds ways to get things done for you, no matter what.
 If you think about it, that may be the difference maker you are looking for.